AgnitumuS/ubjs/CONTRIBUTING.md

 ## package.json

 Modify your `package.json` file by adding a `publishConfig` property.
-This prevent `npm` to publish a module to a public npm repository.
+This prevents `npm` from publishing the module to a public npm repository.
-We strongly recommend to use a (http://standardjs.com/index.html)[JavaScript Standard Style] code style so we add a "standard" to the package.json devDependency
+We strongly recommend using (http://standardjs.com/index.html)[JavaScript Standard Style] code style, so we add a "standard" to the package.json devDependency

        "publishConfig": {
          "registry": "http://packages.unitybase.info"